appscape/AUX/README.md

 # AUX

-AUX is a collection of Cocoa (mainly UIKit) categories with no (inter)dependencies and test coverage.
+AUX is a collection of Cocoa (mainly UIKit) categories with test coverage and no (inter)dependencies.

 Category names have a prefix `X` while category methods start with `x_`.